nvmwill/nexmo-developer/_blog/blogposts/en/updating-an-old-project-part-1.md

 In this series, we'll talk about:

 1. Getting to grips with the code
-2. Starting to make changes and remove technical debt
+2. Becoming confident to make changes and address technical debt
-3. Building trust with your boss, team and customers/community
+3. Building trust with your boss, team, and customers/community
 3. Making enhancements
 4. What to do when it's time to hand the project over